Psyduck

 To add additional users after the initial setup:

-bun run prepare-config -- --add-user
+pnpm prepare-config -- --add-user

 This will prompt you to enter an email and password for the new user.